Why Taste Buds Dull As We Age

 "Sometimes people who come in complaining of a loss of taste are actually losing their sense of smell," says Parnes.

 While the tongue only detects a handful of flavors, the nose detects thousands of smells and is intimately related to the ability to detect the tastes we associate with certain foods.
-But the nose's cells are susceptible to the same aging and failure to regenerate that trouble taste buds.
+But loss of smell is also reported with aging.

 For people suffering from a loss of taste or smell, Parnes recommends seeing an ENT to be sure something treatable or dangerous isn't going on.
 Sometimes viruses or head trauma can result in cell degeneration or in nerves tearing.
 But in many cases, Parnes says there's not a lot aging gourmets can do, except take nasal spray to stay decongested, and seek out bold tastes — Parnes enjoys spicy flavors.